huggingface/blog/sentiment-analysis-python.md

 notebook_login()
 ```

-We are almost there!
-Before training our model, we need to define our training arguments and define a Trainer with all the objects we constructed up to this point:
+You are almost there!
+Before training our model, you need to define our training arguments and define a Trainer with all the objects you constructed up to this point:

 ```python
 from transformers import TrainingArguments, Trainer